dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 dbt Labs partners can use the JDBC API to build integrations in their tools with the dbt Semantic Layer

 ## Using the JDBC API

 If you are a dbt user or partner with access to dbt Cloud and the[dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), you can [setup](/docs/use-dbt-semantic-layer/setup-sl) and test this API with data from your own instance by configuring the Semantic Layer and obtaining the right JDBC connection parameters described in this document.

 Refer to [Get started with the dbt Semantic Layer](docs/use-dbt-semantic-layer/quickstart-sl) for more info.

+## Authentication

+dbt Cloud authorizes requests to the dbt Semantic Layer API.
+You need to provide an environment ID, host, and [service account tokens](/docs/dbt-cloud-apis/service-tokens).

 ## Connection parameters